MEXICO

 cit.
 EZLN

-My first trip alone to the Basque Country, taught me that dreams must come true.
+My first solo trip to the Basque Country, was a real eye-opener.

 Mexico for me has always been EZLN and Maya.